Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### Create `state.rs` file

-In this lesson we will create a new account that stores the data for each movie review.
-Let’s create a new file named `state.rs`.
+Let’s begin by creating a new file named `state.rs`.

 This file will: